thameera/zd-slack-mentions/README.md

 # Zendesk Mentions to Slack bot

 This webtask checks for user/channel mentions in Zendesk and DMs the relevant Slack user or channel with ticket info.
 The webtask is triggered by Zendesk when a mention is detected in a comment.
-The format of the mention should be `<@username>` or `<@channelname>`.
+The format of the mention should be `<@username>`, `<@Real Name>` or `<@channelname>`.

 ## How to setup the webtask